engwadani/engwadani/README.md

-- 👋 Hi, I’m @engwadani
+- 👋 Hi, I’m Ibrahim A. Ahmed
 - 👀 I’m interested in Problem Solving and Coding
 - 🌱 I’m currently learning Full stack web development and Machine learning
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on Amazing project if you got feel free to get in touch with me
 - 📫 How to reach me FB eprahimwadani
 - 😄 Pronouns: He
 - ⚡ Fun fact: I ain't sleep at night when I got a project going on